csound-flossmanual/csound-floss/book/02-d-hardware.md

     -odac -iadc

+### How can I choose different number of input and output channels?

+The `nchnls` statement in the header of your Csound file will set the number of output channels.
+If you need another number of input channels, use the opcode `nchnls_i`.
+This statement opens 8 channels for output and 4 channels for input:

+    nchnls = 8
+    nchnls_i = 4

 ## REALTIME AUDIO SETTINGS

 ### How can I synchronize the sample rate in Csound and in my audio card?